bracesoftware/DETUtils-Old/README.md

 # SA:MP-DET Utilities | Information
 Hi!
 Welcome to *SA:MP-DET Utilities* "read me" file.
-In general, *samp-detutils* contain libraries that have in-game visible effects.
+In general, *samp-detutils* contain libraries that have in-game visible effects and libraries that contain new scripting features.
 - Below, you can find information about each library.

 ## Docs